 Day 4 – Aswan / High Dam / Philae / Nubia / Aswan

 Upon arrival in Aswan, your guide and driver will pick you up from the station and transfer you to the hotel for check-in.
 Afterwards, you will visit the High Dam which is situated across the River Nile and was constructed between 1960 to 1970.
 Next, you will visit the Philae Temple, located on an island in Lake Nassar.
 In the afternoon, you will sail on an Egyptian Feluccia around Elephantine Island and the Agra Khan Mausoleum before visiting the Nubian Village.
 Overnight in Aswan.

-Day 5 – Aswan / Abu Simbel / Nile Cruise
+Day 5 – Aswan / Abu Simbel / Kom Ombo / Nile Cruise

-Day 6 – Nile Cruise / Kom Ombo / Edfu Temple
+Day 6 – Nile Cruise / Edfu Temple

 Day 8 – Luxor

-In the morning, you will disembark the boat and begin your sightseeing tour of Luxor.
+After breakfast, you will begin your sightseeing tour of Luxor.
 You will visit the Valley of Kings, where some of the richest treasures in the world exist.
 For a period of nearly 500 years, tombs were constructed for the Pharaohs and powerful nobles in this valley, which stands on the west bank of the Nile.
 You will also be able to visit some royal tombs including the Tomb of Tut Ankh Amun and Ramses VI.

 Day 9 – Depart Luxor